-3.23 The Chief Executive may authorise the carrying forward of an unspent vote into the next financial year if satisfied that it has not been possible to incur the estimated expenditure during the year with the agreement of the Chief Finance Officer.
-The Chief Executive shall notify the Chief Finance Officer of all authorisations to carry forward provisions under this regulation within 10 working days of the authorisations.
+3.28 The Chief Finance Officer may authorise the carrying forward of any unspent vote into the next financial year if satisfied that it has not been possible to incur the estimated expenditure during the year.
 The Chief Finance Officer shall report the votes carried forward to the Council as soon as is practicable after the end of each financial year.